thorian93/ansible-role-upgrade/README.md

 Neither of these methods are perfect but it works reasonably good.
 You might want to look through the role before using it though.

+## Known issues

+- CentOS 8: Reboot detection does not work as there is a flag missing for the dnf needs-restarting plugin.
+No reboot will be performed at any time.
+- Fedora 30: Wrong dependency resolution inside Ansible causes trouble installing dependent tool.
+Has to be fixed by setting `ansible_python_interpreter` accordingly.
+- openSUSE Leap 42: A missing dependency does not allow installation of a dependent tool.
+A workaround is in place.

 ## Requirements

 No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like: